sinabaghal/sinabaghal.github.io/_pages/pasur.md

 <img src="https://sinabaghal.github.io/files/pasur/t_act.png" width="110%" height="110%">
 </p>

 Once the action tensor   `t_act` is obtained, the game tensor `t_gme` is constructed as follows.
-We first identify the pick actions, meaning those in which at least one card from the pool is selected.
+I first identify the pick actions, meaning those in which at least one card from the pool is selected.
 According to the rules of the game, whenever such a pick occurs, both the laid card and the selected pool cards are collected by the player.
 If no pick occurs, the laid card is simply added to the pool and removed from the player’s hand.  `t_act[*,1:2,:]` is updated via the procedure explained above, that is lay (weighted by `i_trn+1`) plus pick (weighted by `10 x (i_trn+1)`).

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/t_act_1.png" width="110%" height="110%">
 </p>

 Actions are divided into four categories: Numeric, Jack, King, and Queen actions.
-For example, since numeric actions do not involve face cards, when constructing them we filter the input game tensor to mask out all cards that are not numeric.
-We denote the resulting tensor as `t_2x40`.
+For example, since numeric actions do not involve face cards, when constructing them I filter the input game tensor to mask out all cards that are not numeric.
+I denote the resulting tensor as `t_2x40`.
 Note that, due to the dynamic shaping discussed earlier, `t_2x40` does not necessarily have shape 40; the notation is used for clarity.

-Once `t_2x40` is obtained, we apply `torch.unique` without sorting to obtain `tu_2x40`, while also recording the reverse indices.
-For numeric actions in particular, we separate pick and lay actions and construct the resulting action tensors individually.
+Once `t_2x40` is obtained, I apply `torch.unique` without sorting to obtain `tu_2x40`, while also recording the reverse indices.
+For numeric actions in particular, I separate pick and lay actions and construct the resulting action tensors individually.
 These action tensors are denoted by `tu_pck` and `tu_lay`, along with the corresponding count tensors `cu_pck` and `cu_lay`.
-Similarly, we obtain `tu_jck`, `tu_kng`, `tu_qun`, `cu_jck`, `cu_kng`, and `cu_qun`.
+Similarly, I obtain `tu_jck`, `tu_kng`, `tu_qun`, `cu_jck`, `cu_kng`, and `cu_qun`.

-Afterward, we apply padding to restore all tensors to the original shape of `t_gme`.
+Afterward, I apply padding to restore all tensors to the original shape of `t_gme`.
 In other words, `tu_pck.shape[2] = t_gme.shape[2]`, and so on.
-Next, we reverse the unique operation.
-The details of this step are omitted here, but we refer you to the full paper for further explanation.
+Next, I reverse the unique operation.
+The details of this step are omitted here, but I refer you to the full paper for further explanation.

-At this stage, we have the tensors `t_pck`, `t_lay`, `t_jck`, `t_kng`, `t_qun`, `c_pck`, `c_lay`, `c_jck`, `c_kng`, and `c_qun`.
-Finally, we concatenate the action tensors in such a way that all actions corresponding to each node of the game tree are grouped together.
-To achieve this, we concatenate these action tensors and then use the sorting indices obtained from the count tensors to shuffle the concatenated result, yielding `t_act`.
+At this stage, I have the tensors `t_pck`, `t_lay`, `t_jck`, `t_kng`, `t_qun`, `c_pck`, `c_lay`, `c_jck`, `c_kng`, and `c_qun`.
+Finally, I concatenate the action tensors in such a way that all actions corresponding to each node of the game tree are grouped together.
+To achieve this, I concatenate these action tensors and then use the sorting indices obtained from the count tensors to shuffle the concatenated result, yielding `t_act`.
 The figure below summarizes this operation.
 The branching factor `t_brf` is constructed as shown.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/t_act_scheme.png" width="110%" height="110%">